Refurbished Dell Latitude Core i7 14" Ultrabook Laptop for $285

 Walmart offers the 3-lb.
 Evoo Intel Atom Cherry Trail 1.44GHz 11.6" 1080p Touchscreen 2-in-1 Laptop in several colors (Silver pictured) for $129 with free shipping.
 That's $70 off list and the lowest price we could find.
 Buy Now

-That's tied with our mention from over a week ago and a savings of up to $270 on over 80 models.
-Shop Now
+That's a net $212 below our June mention of a new one in a sealed package and $300 under the lowest price we could find for a brand new one today.
+Buy Now

-That's tied with our now-expired mention from two days ago as the lowest price we've seen.
-(It's the best deal today by $30.)
+It's $450 off list and tied with our August mention as the lowest price we've seen for this build.
 Buy Now

 Daily Steals offers the refurbished Dell Latitude E6400 Intel Core 2 Duo 14.1" Laptop for $149.99.
 Coupon code "DSDELL14" cuts it to $139.99.
 With free shipping, that's $250 off and the lowest price we could find.
 Buy Now